mocelik/protobuf-cpp/README.md

 - [ ] Generate protobuf syntax `.pb` files from types using reflection
 - [ ] Benchmark against code generated with `protoc`
 - [ ] Allow compile-time checks for whether type A is compatible with type B

+# Limitations
+- Only little-endian platforms are supported
+- Floats and doubles are only supported if the native type is IEEE 754 compliant